raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     DEGes <- as.data.frame(DEGes) # convert matrix to dataframe
     DEGes$rownames <- rownames(DEGes)  # add the rownames to the dataframe

-    DEGes$pvalmin <- with(DEGes, pmin(pvalTreatmentavoidableunavoidable, pvalRegionCA1DG ,pvalRegionCA3DG, pvalRegionCA1CA3 )) # put the min pvalue in a new column
+    DEGes$pvalmin <- with(DEGes, pmin(pvalTreatmenttrainedyoked, pvalRegionCA1DG ,pvalRegionCA3DG, pvalRegionCA1CA3 )) # put the min pvalue in a new column
     DEGes <- DEGes %>% filter(pvalmin < 0.1)

     rownames(DEGes) <- DEGes$rownames